 In addition to including the energy injected by mass loss in our heating calculations, we directly include the overall reduction in mass due to decays by requiring that DDM halo density profiles satisfy

 where $\rho(t=0,r)$ is the initial density profile.
-We implement Eq.~\ref{eq:M_t} as a radially-dependent scaling of DDM halo density profiles, as a function of time.
-Note that this effect is always present in our calculations, even when mass loss-induced heating is switched off.
+We implement Eq.~(\ref{eq:M_t}) as a radially dependent scaling of DDM halo density profiles, as a function of time.
+Note that this effect is always present in our calculations, even when mass loss--induced heating is switched off.